Who Sang Angel of the Morning First Before Juice Newton?

 Who Did Hooked On a Feeling First Before Blue Swede?

-Song: Hooked on a Feeling (1968) Artist: B.J.
-Thomas Album: On My Way (Sceptor) Writer: Mark James Hooked on a Feeling by Blue Swede is one of the popular tracks from the soundtrack of Guardians of the Galaxy (some of them here).
-But, the arrangement, with its ooga-chaka ooga-chaka refrain, is quite a bit different than the original.
-The song was … Read more
+Hooked on a Feeling by Blue Swede is one of the popular tracks from the soundtrack of Guardians of the Galaxy (some of them here).
+But, the arrangement, with its ooga-chaka ooga-chaka refrain, is quite a bit different than the original. he song was written by Mark James, who, in the 1960s was a writer, and a very talented … Read more

 What Does the Song Crimson and Clover Mean?

-Song: Crimson and Clover (1968) Artist: Tommy James & the Shondells Writers: Tommy James and Peter Lucia Album: Crimson and Clover (Roulette) Tommy James credits the song Crimson and Clover for allowing the band to pivot from a singles-oriented AM radio band to FM radio progressive album-oriented rock.
-Without this change, he is sure, the … Read more
+Tommy James credits the 1968 song Crimson and Clover for allowing the band to pivot from a singles-oriented AM radio band to FM radio progressive album-oriented rock.
+Without this change, he is sure, the band’s career would have been over, as the single-dominated music industry had changed almost overnight to one driven by album sales. … Read more

 Who Did ‘Red, Red Wine’ First Before UB40?